Connor Adams, PsyD | she/they

 Stephanie Stiavetti, APCC, AMFT| she/they

-I am passionate about supporting neurodivergent, LGBTQIA+, and disabled/chronically ill individuals.
-Together, we’ll work to help you show up in the world in a way that feels authentic and aligned with your values.
+I am especially passionate about supporting neurodivergent, LGBTQIA+, and disabled or chronically ill individuals.
+Together, we can work to help you move through the world in ways that feel authentic, values-aligned, and sustainable.

-In addition to my clinical work, I am pursuing a Doctorate in Counselor Education and Supervision at the University of Nevada, Reno, as I am passionate about education.
-I also work as a Clinical Research Specialist in Early Psychosis/Clinical High-Risk Syndrome at the University of California, San Francisco.
+In addition to my clinical work, I am a Doctoral Candidate in Counselor Education and Supervision at the University of Nevada, Reno.
+I also serve as a Clinical Research Specialist in Early Psychosis and Clinical High-Risk Syndromes at the University of California, San Francisco, where I remain deeply engaged in advancing research-informed psychosis care.

 Education